-Another approach to classification and regression is offered by Decision Trees.
-In general, they are not the first choice for very complex problems, but they offer a completely different approach, which can be easily understood even by non-technical people and can be visualized during meetings or official presentations.
+Decision Trees offer another approach to classification and regression.
+In general, they are not the first choice for very complex problems.
+However, they offer a completely different approach, which can be easily understood even by non-technical people and visualized during meetings or official presentations.

 A good tutorial (easy) on Decision Trees is:

 - Kak A., Decision Trees: How to construct them and how to use them for classifying new data, Purdue University